 We’re not afraid to try new things, and invest in partners and projects which are here for the long term.

 We award grants to inspiring local organisations working to change lives for good in Islington.

 Hundreds of people who care about Islington choose to give with us to change lives for good.
 You can join them.

-We send out a monthly e-newsletter to supporters and other people who want to find out more about inspiring things happening in Islington.
-You can sign up to receive this here.
+We send out a monthly newsletter to supporters and friends who want to find out more about inspiring things happening in Islington.
+You can sign up to receive this.

 You can also contact us any time using firstname.lastname@example.org